Run for Fun! (And for the Fells)

 Friends of the Fells members receive a discount.
 (A discount code has been e-mailed separately.
 If you did not receive it, let us know.)

-If you want to help out – or if jogging’s not your thing – then sign up to be a volunteer!
+If you want to help out – or if running’s not your thing – then sign up to be a volunteer!
 You may register as an individual and then use the code FELLSVOL.
 You will not be charged and you will be flagged as a volunteer.
 We’ll have many volunteer roles, including same day bib pick-up, timing assistants, course marshals, water tables, children’s activity leaders, and more.
 And thank you for supporting the Friends of the Middlesex Fells Reservation – see you there!

 If you’d like to run AND volunteer (mostly set-up roles) you also get free registration.
 If you’d like to do that, please email email@example.com prior to registering.